 - There is no specific evaluation for this test.
 Feedback comes as your partner Image Display and Image Manager partners test with your images in their lab.

 Instructions for DICOM Consumers;

 - Find sample images uploaded by other vendors in Gazelle Test Management (EU or NA) under Connectathon-->Connectathon -> List of samples.
 On the Samples available for rendering tab you will find DICOM_OBJECTS submitted by other vendors.
+(When a Content Creator or Form Filler has uploaded a sample, you will see a small triangle in front of their system name.)
 This page will evolve as vendors add samples, so be patient.